Skip to content

 Constructor Functions

 Classes don't have traditional constructor methods like you might find in other object-oriented languages.
-Instead, Verse provides two approaches to object construction: direct field initialization through archetype expressions, and constructor functions for complex initialization scenarios.
+Instead, Verse provides three approaches to object construction, each suited to different needs:

 For simple cases where you just need to set field values, use archetype expressions directly: